Otis Bridge

-The Otis Bridge is a six-lane girder bridge crossing the Estero de Concordia, a tributary of the Pasig River, in Manila, the Philippines.
-Built in 1968 and carrying Paz Mendoza Guazon Street, formerly known as Otis Street, the bridge is a major artery for commercial vehicles carrying cargo from the Port of Manila, with some 10,000 trucks crossing the bridge daily.
+The Otis Bridge is a six-lane girder bridge crossing the Estero de Concordia, a tributary of the Pasig River, in Manila, Philippines.
+Constructed in 1968, it carries Paz Mendoza Guazon Street, formerly known as Otis Street (named after the American Governor-General Elwell Stephen Otis).
+The bridge is a major artery for commercial vehicles carrying cargo from the Port of Manila, with around 10,000 trucks crossing the bridge daily.